 Embrace the Christmas atmosphere in Stockholm

 Like most European capitals, Stockholm loves to get dressed up in time for Christmas.
-Enjoy the Christmassy decorations and lightbulbs across the city.
-During Christmas, Stockholm is lit by a million LED-lights on more than 40 streets.
-Another thing you should do is visit a Christmas market, the most popular one is located on Stortorget in the Old Town.
-You can also join our Christmas themed walking tour – Christmas Spirit.
+Enjoy the Christmas decorations and lightbulbs across the city.
+During Christmas, Stockholm is lit by a million LED lights on more than 40 streets.
+Another thing you should do is visit a Christmas market; the most popular one is located on Stortorget in the Old Town.
+You can also join our Christmas-themed walking tour – Christmas Spirit.

-Hideaway from the cold in all the cozy cafés available
+Hideaway from the cold in all the cosy cafés available

-If it’s one thing a Swede will tell you that they do during Winter, its to take an indoor fika.
+If it’s one thing a Swede will tell you that they do during Winter, it’s to take an indoor fika.
 Indulge in hot coffee or warm chocolate and a delicious pastry in one of the many cafés we have in Stockholm.
-Some of our favorites this time of year is Chokladkoppen, Mr Cake, Wienercafeét and Vetekatten are just a few of them.
-Most cafés will do the trick – you’re in Sweden, the coffee is great everywhere!
+Some of our favourites this time of year are Chokladkoppen, Mr Cake, Wienercafeét, and Vetekatten are just a few of them.
+Most cafés will do the trick – you’re in Sweden, and the coffee is great everywhere!

 Try Swedish Christmas Food

-In December, the Swedes eating and drinking habits change somewhat, because of Christmas.
-For drinks, you need to try mulled wine, red wine with mulling spices.
-Every year, a new taste is released by the company Blossa, in 2017 it’s flavored with mango, spicy cumin, and hot chili.
+In December, the Swede’s eating and drinking habits change somewhat because of Christmas.
+For drinks, you need to try mulled wine and red wine with mulling spices.
+Every year, a new taste is released by the company Blossa; in 2017, it was flavoured with mango, spicy cumin, and hot chilli.
 When it comes to food, you can try a traditional “julbord” (Christmas Table).
 It’s a smorgasbord of traditional Swedish dishes; smoked salmon, potatoes, meatballs, beetroot salad, and herring.
-A couple of suggestions on atmospheric restaurants where you can book yourself a delightful julbord are Villa Godthem (choose English in menu to the left), Mårten Trotzig, and Tre Valv (unfortunetely only Swedish website).
+A couple of suggestions on atmospheric restaurants where you can book yourself a delightful julbord are Villa Godthem (choose English on the menu to the left), Mårten Trotzig, and Tre Valv (unfortunately only Swedish website).
 PS.
 Planning on visiting the open-air museum of Skansen for their Christmas market?
 Don’t miss that they also have a julbord!